stephen-ask/custom_js_slider/README.md

 # custom_js_slider
-These are build by using swiper js it supports dynamic bullets
+the slider build by using swiper js it supports dynamic bullets